carbonblack/carbon-black-cloud-sdk-python/docs/audit-log.rst

 * Creation of connectors
 * LiveResponse events

-The Audit Log API allows these records to be retrieved as objects, sorted by time in ascending order (oldest records come first).
+The Audit Log API allows these records to be retrieved as objects, either by getting the most recent audit logs, or through a flexible search API.

 <!-- this is queue behavior, apply o specific queue section -->
 The API call returns only *new* audit log records that have been added since